USNavalResearchLaboratory/SeaRay/docs/howto.rst

 Coupling to Unidirectional Regions
 ----------------------------------

 Ray bundles can be coupled into volumes with UPPE wave propagators.
+SeaRay will work out the waveform associated with the rays.

 * set the volume's ``propagator`` to ``uppe``
 * the ray bundle must have a lower frequency bound of *exactly zero*